 Once you've chosen your area, make sure you have everything you need – chargers, stationary, water bottle etc. You don't want to be constantly getting up and down.
 Think of everything you'd need if you were actually going into University for the day.

 It's important to set and stick to a routine.
-Without steady schedules it's easy for the boundries between work and personal time to blur.
+Without steady schedules it's easy for the boundaries between work and personal time to blur.
 Make sure you have a morning routine, get up, get dressed, have breakfast and stick to your regular sleeping patterns.
 Most importantly try and be consistent.

 You'll still have lectures and seminars or labs to give you some structure, so think about how you'll plan your work around these contact hours.

-When you're making your schedule, it's important to plan in breaks and time for yourself.
-Just like you would in a normal day plan in some time for coffee/tea breaks, catch-ups with friends over the phone or doing some exercise.
+When you're making your schedule, it's important to plan breaks and time for yourself.
+Just like you would in a normal day plan in time for coffee/tea breaks, catch-ups with friends over the phone or doing some exercise.

-It’s also good to have a clear set and end time for your work.
+It’s also good to have a clear start and end time for your work.
 This should be whatever works for you.
 Pick a definitive finishing time each day to give yourself the space to wind-down and do something you enjoy.

 We know how important it is to share ideas and discussions with your coursemates, so why not set up your own study groups while working at home?
-Whether that’s a Whatsapp group or Skype or Zoom call, not only will you get some much needed socialisation but you won’t lose out on valuable conversations around your course.
+Whether that’s a Whatsapp group, Skype or Zoom call, not only will you get some much needed socialisation but you won’t lose out on valuable conversations around your course.

 Outside of academia there are lots of ways to stay connected with other students.
 Why not join a society or sign up to a virtual sports class?
 Throughout Welcome and beyond there are lots of ways for you to connect with other students.